 The Credential Mapping field in a Container will automatically use the credentials indicated in the All Computers Container by default unless it is specified differently here.
 To change the credentials used, click the dropdown list and select whichever Credential is needed for this Container.

 To delete a Container, click on the Delete link on the Container (Edit) page.

 How to Run a Custom Tool on a Container

 Open a Container and select the Custom Tool that you wish to run against the members of that Container.
+If you don’t know the exact name of the tool, you can begin typing letters and the list options will narrow based on your criteria.
 The tool selected will be run for all of that Container’s members and results shown.

 After clicking the Run button the results will be displayed on the Job Details page.